Secondhand Smoke

 Exposure to Secondhand Smoke in Outdoor Areas

-In the 26 years since California’s Smoke-Free Workplace Law was adopted, residents have grown accustomed to and reaped the health benefits of smoke-free indoor environments.
+In the nearly 30 years since California’s Smoke-Free Workplace Law was adopted, residents have grown accustomed to and reaped the health benefits of smoke-free indoor environments.
 Smoking in restaurants, bars, and other workplaces, once commonplace, is now, for the most part, a thing of the past.

 Outdoor SHS accounts for a significant amount of nonsmokers’ exposure to hazardous tobacco products.
-Every day, Californians visit parks, beaches, golf courses, outdoor seating areas of restaurants, public events such as concerts, and service areas such as ATM lines and bus stops only to find themselves and their children exposed to toxic SHS and discarded cigarette butts.
+Every day, Californians visit parks, beaches, golf courses, outdoor seating areas of restaurants, public events such as concerts and farmers’ markets, and service areas such as ATM lines and bus stops only to find themselves and their children exposed to toxic SHS and discarded cigarette butts.

 Electronic Smoking Devices and Secondhand Smoke